MPhil and PhD Programs in

 This course is designed to give students an interdisciplinary understanding on the concepts of sustainability, and its contemporary trend of development.
 The course will cover component concepts on sustainability, its implications from resource (renewable and non-renewable) exploitation; the strength of sustainability with respect to human made or natural capitals; the assessment for sustainability; and the inter-relationships between sustainability and business, governmental policy and human communities.
 Exclusion(s): SOSC 5620

 This course is designed to give students an understanding of how government and business professionals formulate policies related to the foundations of sustainable development.
 The course begins with an exploration into the concept of prosperity and conventional view of development in the context of environmental limitations.
 From that basis we will consider the economic, political and social ramifications of sustainable development and investigate the need for rejuvenation and innovation.
+Previous Course Code(s): SOSC 562.
 Exclusion(s): SOSC 301E

 Elective Course List

-Offerings are announced each term, if deemed necessary, to cover emerging topics of environmental concerns not covered in the present curriculum.
-Typical topics are carbon audit and management, integrated environmental management systems, air-sea interactions, Life cycle analysis: a system perspective, etc.
+Offerings are announced each term, if deemed necessary, to cover emerging topics in environmental science not covered in the present curriculum.

 Atmospheric aerosols, also known as, airborne particulate matter, are important air pollutants affecting our health, visibility, and global climate change.
 This course aims to provide a survey of the physical and chemical properties, the source identification, the atmospheric transformation, the sampling of atmospheric aerosols, and the determination of their chemical compositions.

 Introduction to environmental impact assessment (EIA) and the EIA process in Hong Kong.
 The components of an EIA report including air, noise, water, waste management, environmental risk, ecological impact, and socio-economic impact assessments will be analyzed.
 Environmental law, environmental management and the importance of public participation will also be discussed.
 Case studies from Hong Kong will be used and comparison with EIA in Mainland China will be made.
-Exclusion(s): ENVS 5116
+Previous Course Code(s): EVSM 607, ENVR 607, AMCE 607.
+Exclusion(s): ENVS 5116.

 This course is designed to provide students an overview of environmental risk management regarding climate change, energy use, chemical toxicology, waste disposal, water and air pollution to human health and the environment.
 It focuses on the fundamental concepts of risk management and the impacts of environment risk to a corporate.
 It will cover the topics of types of environmental risks, risk management standards and guidelines, environment risk management strategies and implementation methods, and case studies.